Contents of this article:

-Click the green Start Room button to begin the session.
+Click the blue Start Room button to begin the session.

 You will land on the initial screen like the image below.

-- On the left-hand side of the screen you will find the users in the Room and the chat / shared notes functions.
+- On the left-hand side of the screen you will find the Messages section for Public Chat, the Notes section for shared notes, and the list of Users in the Room.

 - At the bottom-center are your personal functions for the main conference.
-Audio, Webcam and Screen share.
+Audio, Webcam, and Share Share functions are here.

-- Moderators have controls to change certain conditions within the Room, such as muting users or toggling user webcams on and off.
-If you click on a user's name in the left margin, you can promote them to moderator from here or hand over the screen presentation to them for however long you like.
+- Moderators have the ability to change certain conditions within the Room, such as muting users or toggling user webcams on and off.
+You can click on a user's name in the left margin and promote them to moderator from here or hand over the screen presentation to them.

 Moderators can create Breakout Rooms.
-Breakout Rooms offer the same functionality as the Main Room but in a more private setting.
-Teachers and students can be invited to join a breakout room.
+Breakout rooms offer the same functionality as the Main Room but in a more private setting.
+Instructors and participants can be invited to join a breakout room.

-A Breakout Room will open in a new tab and users can switch between tabs to interact with each Room that they are participating in.
-You can freely switch your webcam or screen-share to whichever Room you are currently in by using the buttons at the bottom centre of the screen.
+A breakout room will open in a new tab and users can switch between tabs to interact with each Room that they are participating in.
+You can freely switch your webcam or screen-share to whichever Room you are currently in by using the buttons at the bottom of the screen.
 You may only share one of these hardware resources to one Room at a time.

-To upload presentations you will need to be there presenter.
+To upload presentations you will need to be the presenter.
 Click the blue + button then select Manage presentations.
-You will then be able to upload a presentation to the Room
+You will then be able to upload a presentation to the Room.

 To share your screen with the other users of the Room, you will need to be the presenter.

-3. Select the screen/window/tab you want to share
+3. Select which screen/window/tab you want to share.

 This is how the video player will look when a Rooms recording is playing.